Wallypower

 save weight.
 The bottom of the hull is built in solid fibreglass.

-Topsides, from the waterline up, are hybrid fibreglass/carbon
+Topsides, from the waterline up, are hybrid fibreglass/carbon composite

-composite with balsa core.
-On deck this becomes a Nomex/full carbon
+with balsa core.
+On deck this becomes a Nomex/full carbon composite.

-with a straight stem bow designed to pierce waves.
+straight stem bow designed to pierce waves.

 The exterior chameleon-like paint of the Wallypower 118 is dark metallic